-This section presents a summary of the department's course requirements, by suggesting the normal order in which courses should be taken.
+This section presents a summary of the department's course requirements by suggesting the normal order in which courses should be taken.
 See also p.5 under the heading "Limits on Course Enrolment".
 There are also checklists for each program type at the end of this calendar (hard copy version).
+Or follow this Link (on line version)

-The indication of first year, second year, etc., indicates the year of study for normal progress by full-time students.
+The indication of first year, second year, etc., suggests the year of study for normal progress1 by full-time students.